What is an Ecological Impact Assessment?

 When do I need to get in touch?

 Ecological Impact Assessment is a primary function of the EcoÉireann team.
 Consideration of ecological effects is recommended at an early stage in any project, so if you are unsure as to what you require, simply get in touch with us and we can explain the level of assessment that is likely to be required.

 We undertake ecological assessments on a variety of projects, from small scale house building to national infrastructure schemes.
 We have considerable experience of consideration of ecological constraints on full EIA projects for large complex schemes such as highways, renewable energy schemes, aggregates, port developments and coal extraction.

 How can EcoÉireann help me?

-We can help at all stages of any project, including supporting you at EIA screening stage.
+We can help at all stages of any project, including supporting you at the EIA screening stage.
 We help to define the scope of any ecological input into EIA projects and deliver a full suite of ecological surveys and technical reports to inform ecology chapters of Environmental Statements.
-Whether its targeted bat surveys, bird surveys, white-clawed crayfish or any other form of protected species or habitat surveying, EcoÉireann are capable of fulfilling any ecological survey effort required to report within an EIA.
+Whether it’s targeted bat surveys, bird surveys, white-clawed crayfish or any other form of protected species or habitat surveying, EcoÉireann is capable of fulfilling any ecological survey effort required to report within an EIA.
 We prepare detailed ecology input to Environmental Statements in accordance with the Chartered Institute of Ecology and Environmental Management (CIEEM) guidance and best practice.